theWhiteFox/cv-demo/README.md

-# cv-demo
-a demo Curriculum Vitae using gh-pages
+# Learn Git and build a Gihp pages Curriculum Vitae using gh-pages